Overgaden Neden Vandet 33

 Overgaden Neden Vandet 33 is a residential property in the Christianshavn neighborhood of central Copenhagen, Denmark.
-It is one of three properties along with Christianshavn Canal that were built by anchor smith Hans Caspersen and are now known as the Hans Caspersen House, the other being Overgaden Oven Vandet 50 and Overgaden Neden Vandet 33.
+It is one of three properties along Christianshavn Canal that were built by anchor smith Hans Caspersen and are now known as the Hans Caspersen House, the other being Overgaden Oven Vandet 50 and Overgaden Neden Vandet 33.
 The building at Sankt Annæ Gade 4 is also associated with Caspersen.
 The building was listed on the Danish registry of protected buildings and places in 1918.

 History

 The brewery

-The property was listed in Copenhagen first cadastre of 1790 listed as No. 88 in Christianshavn Wuarter, owned by brewer Jens Bjørnsen.
+The property was listed in the Copenhagen first cadastre of 1790, as No. 88 in Christianshavn Quarter, owned by brewer Jens Bjørnsen.
 From 1717 to 1637, it belonged to Berndt Jensen.
 In a fire insurance policy from 1838, it is described as a two-storey half-timbered building, 10 bays wide towards the street and with gate and wall dormer.
-A 10-bay, two storey half-timbered side wing, with shed roof extended from the rear side of the building.
+A 10-bay, two-storey half-timbered side wing, with shed roof, extended from the rear side of the building.
 The two buildings were connected by a 1.9 m wide, half-timbered staircase building.
-A free-standing, 8-bay, two-storey outbuilding with a shed roof and a water pump were also located in the courtyard.
+A free-standing, eight-bay, two-storey outbuilding with a shed roof and a water pump were also located in the courtyard.

-In 1839, No. 88 was acquired by Court baker Jochum Lentz (1690-1740) and his wife Marie Sophie Jensdatter (1689-1729)8.
+In 1839, No. 88 was acquired by court baker Jochum Lentz (1690–1740) and his wife Marie Sophie Jensdatter (1689–1729).
 After Lentz' death in 1740, the property was sold to Christen Larsen Døstrup, a brewer and distiller, who shortly thereafter sold it to the Copenhagen Brewers' Guild.